 Ever wondered just how far the Russian language has spread its roots?
-From Moscow to Moldova, we take a look at just how many people speak Russian in the world.
+From Moscow to Moldova, we’re taking a look at the top Russian speaking countries

 A Brief History Of The Russian Language